ShadowEngineTeam/hxcpp/README.md

 # Homura's hxcpp Fork

 This hxcpp fork was previously used for the Android and iOS ports I provided.
-Although it is no longer used for those ports, it is still maintained and continues to exist within the FNF Mobile community and for the [Shadow Engine](https://github.com/FNF-SE/FNF-Shadow-Engine).
+Although it is no longer used for those ports, it is still maintained and continues to exist for the Shadow Engine.

 # Building the Tools

-For lime:
+For Lime:
 ```
 haxelib run lime rebuild hxcpp
 ```